This post on accessible eco-friendly period products is paid-for content in association with Natracare.

 Conventional period products harbour a dirty secret.
 Did you know that the average sanitary towel is 90% plastic?
 This equates to the plastic equivalent of a shocking five plastic bags per packet of sanitary towels.
 If you consider that the average person who has a period uses over 11,000 disposable menstrual products in their lifetime, then this adds up to a whole lot of plastic.
-Many of these products wrongly get flushed down the toilet and end up damaging our oceans and the creatures that inhabit our seas.
+Many of these products wrongly get flushed down the toilet.
+Ultimately these end up damaging our oceans and the creatures that inhabit our seas.

 When it comes to tampons, it also turns out that even ‘plant-based’ applicators, often sold by organic brands are not actually biodegradable.
 These applicators, therefore, act exactly the same as regular oil-based plastics would after use.

 What’s more, most conventional period products are packed with chemicals and fragrances that are unkind to our skin, especially in the most sensitive areas.

 With all of these issues, it’s understandable and also great news that interest in eco-friendly period products is growing.
 I’m personally a big fan of reusable period products.
 I’ve written before about eco-friendly period options, and encourage the use of reusables where possible.
 However, I’m also painfully aware that many reusable period options are not accessible to all – through cost aspects, limited sizing, lack of washing facilities, and through mobility and/or dexterity impairments.

 Today I wanted to look at some of the accessibility problems of the most common reusable period protection options.
 Then I’ll look at what you can do if reusable options aren’t accessible to you, but you are still concerned about the environment.